resilmesh2/THF/README.md

    Example threat hunting queries to try:
    ```
-   Show me the top 10 hosts with most alerts this week
+   Show me the top 10 hosts with most alerts the past two days
    What alerts are there for user SYSTEM?
-   Find hosts with more than 50 failed login attempts
+   Find hosts with more than 20 failed login attempts
    Which agents are disconnected?
    Which users accessed host win10-01 in the last 24 hours?
    Find T1055 process injection techniques detected in the last 12 hours.